eddiemestre/foodapp-aws/README.md

 Demo Credentials:
 email: demo@demofoodapp.com
 password: demo!234
-(account sign up/sign in also supported!)
+(account sign up/sign in also supported)

 This app uses [AWS Amplify](https://aws.amazon.com/amplify/) to  host a React frontend that communicates with DynamoDB using exposed API endpoints via API Gateway.
 All endpoints trigger NodeJS Lambda functions that talk directly to the database.
 Cognito is also used for authentication and authorization.